 Mr. Donatien Niyongendako is a Burundian HRD, technologist, and trainer in digital security.
 He holds a Bachelor’s Degree and Masters in Computer Engineering from the University of Burundi.

 From 2013 to April 2015, he worked for the Forum pour la Conscience et le Développement (FOCODE) as head of the ICT department.
 Since May 2015, Donatien has served as ICT assistant at DefendDefenders.
-He is fluent in French and has delivered digital security and social media trainings in Burundi, Rwanda, Uganda, Kenya, Central Africa Republic and Togo.
+He speaks French, English and Kirundi and has delivered digital security and social media trainings in Burundi, Rwanda, Uganda, Kenya, Central Africa Republic and Togo.
 He holds a certificate of study for CCNA from Makerere University.
 Donatien is interested in computer programming, database development, digital security, design and web development, network & system administration.

 He works with DefendDefenders as Protection Assistant.
 His work involves facilitating trainings in Risk Assessment, handling protection cases and data entry.
 He is passionate about result frameworks in human rights and risk assessment for human right defenders in exile.
 He speaks English, French and Kiswahili.